NitsaBe/java-calculator-devops/README.md

 ## CI/CD Pipeline

+## CI/CD Pipeline Explanation

-### Continuous Integration
+### Continuous Integration (CI)

-- Automatic testing on push to dev branch
-- Automatic testing on pull requests to main branch
-- Tests include unit tests for controller and service classes
+The CI pipeline runs on every push to the `dev` branch and on pull requests to the `main` branch.
+It performs the following steps:

+1. Checkout the code repository
+2. Set up Java 21 environment
+3. Build the application using Maven
+4. Run unit tests

-### Continuous Deployment
+### Continuous Deployment (CD)

-- Automatic build and deployment preparation on push to main branch
+The CD pipeline runs on every push to the `main` branch and performs these steps:

-- Local deployment follows a blue-green deployment strategy
-- Deployment scripts handle:
-   - Staging deployment
-   - Production promotion
-   - Rollback capability
-   - Health monitoring
+1. Checkout the code repository
+2. Set up Java 21 environment
+3. Build the application using Maven (skipping tests)
+4. Create a deployment package with JAR file and scripts
+5. Archive the deployment package as an artifact

+### Local Deployment Process

+1. **Staging Deployment**: The `deploy.sh` script copies the JAR file to the staging directory and starts the application on port 8081.
+2. **Health Checks**: The `health_check.sh` script verifies that both staging and production environments are responding correctly.
+3. **Production Deployment**: If staging is healthy, the `promote_to_production.sh` script:
+   - Backs up the current production version
+   - Stops the production instance
+   - Copies the staging version to production
+   - Starts the production instance on port 8080
+4. **Rollback**: If needed, the `rollback.sh` script restores the previous production version.

-### Infrastructure as Code
+## Infrastructure as Code

 The project uses Terraform to manage the local deployment environment:

-- Creation of staging and production directories
+- Creates and manages directories for staging, production, backup, and logs
-- Environment variable management
-- Application configuration
+- Ensures consistent environment structure
+- Provides clear output of directory locations

-## Deployment Workflow
+## Setup and Deployment

-1. Changes are pushed to dev branch
-2. CI pipeline validates changes
-3. Pull request is created to main branch
-4. After PR approval and merge, CD pipeline builds the application
-5. Manual deployment to staging using `deploy.sh`
-6. Health check verifies staging deployment
-7. Manual promotion to production using `promote_to_production.sh`
-8. Health check verifies production deployment
-9. If health check fails, automatic rollback using `rollback.sh`

 ## Local Setup Instructions

 1. Clone the repository